nais/handbook/docs/nais-system/properties.md

-# Properties
+# Properties of Nais

-These are the properties we strive to maintain and improve in every part of nais:
+These are the core properties we strive to uphold and improve in every part of Nais.

-1. It must feel nice to use Nais
+## Nais to use
-    - robust, elegant and simple, comfortable.
-"Ah, Nais"
+It should be intuitive and effortless - making it easy to get things done.

-2. Progressive
+## Forward-Thinking
-    - Eyes on the ball, what's happening in the market, what does the user need, what's the next step?
+We are up-to-date on what's happening in the industry and are always looking for ways to improve the platform.

-3. Maintain development speed
+## Sustained Development Velocity
-    - Reduce technical debt, tidy as we go, low mortage rate
+We build with care, reducing technical debt as we go to maintain a fast and frictionless development experience.

-4. Cost effective
+## Cost-Conscious
-    - Responsibility to the team and the tax payers
+Being stewards of taxpayer money, we are always looking for ways to optimize costs and reduce waste.
+We do this on the platform itself, and by providing the teams with cost and utilization insights.

-5. Secure
+## Secure by Design
-    - Deliver secure and robust solutions.
-Ensure that the teams are able to secure themselves
+Security is not an afterthought.
+We build resilient solutions and empower teams to protect themselves effectively.